aryan-dreams, Renegade tribune.jpg

 Memories Point to What is Important in the Moment

-The most important outcome of “touch”-based (I use the word “touch” in a somato-poetic sense) exploration of the psyche is a sense of connection to subtle factors governing one’s life and well-being.
-Once the ability to take notice of ANY memory choices is sharpened, feelings can be experienced and appreciated more deeply and profoundly.
+The most important outcome of our “touchy” exploration of the psyche is a sense of connection to subtle factors governing one’s life and well-being.
+Once the ability to notice what happens in our bodily awareness is sharpened, feelings can be experienced and appreciated more deeply and profoundly.
 This is hardly surprising since our need to feel deeper speaks to what is essential for us and our nervous systems.
 Subconscious memory mechanisms are our gurus.
 We pay attention to them so that we can learn, not so that they can stay with us.